monimoyd/15A_Generate_Mask_Depth_Dataset/README.md

      fg_jpg : Foreground jpg images of size (80x80) with each image is uniquely numbered across batches e.g. fg_img_91.jpg bg_jpg : Background jpeg images of size (160x160) with each image is uniquely numbered  but repeated across batches e.g. bg_img_5.jpg
-     mask_jpg: mask jpeg images of size (80x80) with each image is uniquely numbered  but repeated across batches e.g. mask_img_5.jpg fg_bg_jpg : Foreground images overlayed on background images of size (160x160) with each image is uniquely numbered as fg_bg_1_4_0_15 where the first digit 1 represents the foreground image id from which it is generated second digit 4 represents the background image id from which it is generated, 0 represents, this image is not flipped (if flipped it will have value 1), last digit 15 represents the sequence number (1-20)
+     mask_jpg: mask jpeg images of size (80x80) with each image is uniquely numbered  but repeated across batches e.g. mask_img_5.jpg fg_bg_jpg : Foreground images overlayed on background images of size (160x160) with each image is uniquely numbered, for example fg_bg_1_4_0_15 where the first digit 1 represents the foreground image id from which it is generated second digit 4 represents the background image id from which it is generated, 0 represents, this image is not flipped (if flipped it will have value 1), last digit 15 represents the sequence number (1-20)
-      mask_black_jpg: Mask image overlayed on black background with each image is uniquely numbered as bg_mask_1_4_0_15 where the first digit 1 represents the foreground image id from which it is generated second digit 4 represents the background image id from which it is generated, 0 represents, this image is not flipped (if flipped it will have value 1), last digit 15 represents the sequence number (1-20)
+     mask_black_jpg: Mask image overlayed on black background with each image is uniquely numbered for example bg_mask_1_4_0_15 where the first digit 1 represents the foreground image id from which it is generated second digit 4 represents the background image id from which it is generated, 0 represents, this image is not flipped (if flipped it will have value 1), last digit 15 represents the sequence number (1-20)
       depth_fg_bg_jpg: JPG images created using the depth model prediction on fg_bg images.
 The convention for depth_fg_bg_jp is same as corresponding fg_bg_jpg image from which it is generated, only depth_ is prepended to image name.

 # 3. Add your dataset statistics: